 “There’s a long-term consideration match with a long-term impact,” Jacob said.
 “This can be really powerful, which is why the Programmatic Direct Mail format works well with approach and targeting.”

-Overall, Jacob and Randi drove home that marketers have fantastic opportunities to target and nurture consumers in the home, hybrid or otherwise.
-And by using Programmatic Direct Mail, companies can increase their channel diversification and engage consumers at unique in-home moments.
+Overall at CommerceNext, Jacob and Randi drove home that marketers have fantastic opportunities to target and nurture consumers in the home, hybrid or otherwise.
+And by using Programmatic Direct Mail, companies can increase their channel variety and engage people at unique in-home moments.